JustSleightly/ToggleHUD/README.md

 The below instructions are just one example method of utilizing ToggleHUD with the included sample prefab.
 Advanced users do not necessarily have to use this mesh and setup.

-Navigate in your project files to *Assets/Shaders/Quantum/ToggleHUD/Samples/Prefabs* and drag in the ToggleHUD.prefab into the scene for Unity base scaling, then onto your desired avatar.
-Right-click the ToggleHUD object to unpack the prefab, then expand the ToggleHUD object to reveal the ProxyRoot.Head object and move ProxyRoot.Head onto your avatar's Head bone.
-Reset the transform of ProxyRoot.Head by right-clicking the Transform module in the inspector, and clicking Reset.
+1. Navigate in your project files to *Assets/Shaders/Quantum/ToggleHUD/Samples/Prefabs* and drag in the ToggleHUD.prefab onto your desired avatar.
+2. Right-click the ToggleHUD object to unpack the prefab, then expand the ToggleHUD object to reveal the ProxyRoot.Head object and move ProxyRoot.Head onto your avatar's Head bone.
+3. Reset the transform of ProxyRoot.Head by right-clicking the Transform module in the inspector, and clicking Reset.

 ######